zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-process-classes.rst

 will reside.
 Optionally add a description of the organizer.
 Then, for each Process Class, supply the processes to include/exclude, description, and replacement text.
 You can also optionally override specific zProperties of a process class, such as zMonitor or zFailSeverity.
-See the :ref:`_process-class-fields` section below.
+See the :ref:`Process Class Fields <process-class-fields>` section below.

 The following example shows an example of a `zenpack.yaml` file with an example of a definition of a process class.